ManojPaloi/IBM-internship-project-Chatbot/README.md

-# BM Internship Project: Chatbot
+# IBM Internship Project: Chatbot

 ## Introduction
 This project is a chatbot developed as part of my internship at BM.
 The chatbot is designed to interact with users, provide information, and assist with various tasks using natural language processing.